 What makes PMU different from regular tattooing?And is it really permanent?

 Interestingly, since I'm licensed and work in 2 states I feel that I have a unique perspective.
 Missouri and Oklahoma are on 2 opposite ends of the spectrum when it comes to regulating Permanent Cosmetics...
-In Oklahoma, PMU is termed Medical Micropigmentation and applies to any procedure (from the neck up) whereby pigment is implanted into the skin.
+In Oklahoma, PMU is termed Medical Micropigmentation and applies to any procedure (from the neck up) whereby pigment is implanted into the skin for cosmetic enhancement.
 Even though it's essentially the same process as traditional tattooing, Medical Micropigmentation must be performed under medical supervision.
 Sometimes I'm asked why I'm located in a dental office- it's because the state requires medical oversight.
 However, in Missouri medical oversight is not required and microblading isn't regulated at all.
 Things that make you go "Hmmm", right?

-Despite differences in the legal issues surrounding PMU, the basic difference between PMU and traditional body tattooing boils down to this... because the skin on the face isn't as thick as elsewhere on the body, PMU pigment molecules aren't placed as deep in the layers of the skin.
+Despite differences in the legal issues surrounding PMU, the basic difference between PMU and traditional body tattooing boils down to this... because the skin on the face isn't as thick as elsewhere on the body, PMU pigments aren't placed as deep in the skin.
 Facial skin also has a much faster rate of cellular turnover than elsewhere so, combined with the more shallow placement- this means that it actually ISN'T permanent, but depending on technique will generally last several years.

 ◆ ◆ ◆